Arizona Cardinals vs. Carolina Panthers NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Arizona and its opponents have gone over the current 44-point total in seven of nine games this season.
+- Arizona's games this season have gone over 44 points seven of nine times.

 - Carolina and its opponents have combined to score more than 44 points in two games this season.